 Subvisual uses Colfax and Acta Display.

-Colfax has four workhorse weights, evolving from a refined oval sans serif.
-It also has two extreme display styles, and easily combines with several typefaces and can stand independently with no form of support required.
+Colfax has four workhorse weights, evolving from a refined oval sans serif font.
+It also has two extreme display styles, and easily combines with several typefaces and can stand independently in any web design with no form of support required.